Schema registration via schema reporting

 Set this API key as the value of the

-APOLLO_KEYenvironment variable in your server's environment, and set the
+APOLLO_KEYenvironment variable in your server's environment, and also set the

 APOLLO_SCHEMA_REPORTINGenvironment variable to